|Click here to

 awaits.
 Here is a partial list of principles that will help us succeed.

-central to who we are in Christ.
+we are in Christ.

 2. Let our identity in Christ trump all others such as race, political affiliation or

 3. Avoid alienating true brothers/sisters in Christ with political rhetoric or

 insistence on working only with others who identify with the same political

 4. Be intentional and strategic about connecting and coordinating leaders of